dmcilvaney/ms-tpm-20-ref/Samples/ARM32-FirmwareTPM/README.md

 MS-IoT fTPM
 ===========
 ## Trusted firmware for Windows based AArch32 (32-bit) ARM SoC's
-Please see the [build-firmware document](https://github.com/ms-iot/project-kayla/blob/develop/Documentation/build-firmware.md) in Project-Kayla (**UPDATE**) for additional information on including this TA in an IoTCore image.
+Please see the [build-firmware document](https://github.com/ms-iot/imx-iotcore/blob/develop/Documentation/build-firmware.md) in the iMX IoT Core repo for additional information on including this TA in an IoT Core image for iMX boards.

 ## Included TAs